 What Our Residents Do Next

 The BCRP specializes in training academic pediatricians.
-Ninety-two percent of the program’s graduates during the past seventeen years have continued on a pathway leading to an academic career.
+Ninety-two percent of the program’s graduates during the past twenty years have continued on a pathway leading to an academic career.
 This is an exceptionally high percentage.
 The residents enter a wide variety of fields.
 Although some go to programs across the country, about 75% continue their training at Boston Children’s Hospital or Boston Medical Center.